Is enjoying haggis in Edinburgh is on your list of things to do while you explore the city?

 The mixture is traditionally encased in a sheep’s stomach, although nowadays, artificial casings are often used instead. and then boiled or steamed until cooked through.

-It might sound a bit intimidating, but it is much more delicious than it sounds. it’s a culinary experience that you won’t want to miss and
+It might sound a bit intimidating, but it is much more delicious than it sounds. it’s a culinary experience that you won’t want to miss.

 Origins of haggis

-Researching the origins of this classic dish was at the least inconclusive.
+Researching the origins of this classic dish is probably best described as inconclusive.

 Also, one respected website explained that some believe that haggis is in fact a small furry animal that runs freely in the Scottish Highlands.
 Really!